Our Pathway Through the High Holy Days

 Tickets and Forms

-Temple Israel members may purchase extra tickets for family members at a cost of $118 for each extra ticket, using the link below.
+Temple Israel members may purchase extra tickets for guests at the cost of $118 per ticket.

 As a reminder, tickets are non-transferable; please do not share your tickets.
-Children under the age of 8 do not need tickets.
-You will receive your High Holy Day tickets approximately two weeks prior to Rosh Hashanah.
-All families with children under the age of 6 will automatically receive Rainbow tickets.
-Please note that, as stated in our Bylaws, it is Temple Israel policy that “…at least 25% of annual dues be paid prior to receiving High Holy Day tickets…also any previous monies owed.”
-To guarantee you receive your tickets on time in the mail, please make sure all necessary payments are made by August 22, 2019.
+Children under the age of 8 do not require a ticket.
+Please note that, as stated in our Bylaws, it is Temple Israel policy that “at least 25% of annual dues be paid prior to receiving High Holy Day tickets…also any previous monies owed.”
+Please feel free to reach out if you have any questions about dues payments.

 Join us for the 5780 High Holy Day season!
 In partnership with Combined Jewish Philanthropies (CJP), we are excited to be offering this open door opportunity to connect 20s and 30s to Judaism and to each other during this important moment in the Jewish year.
 This year, after our Erev Rosh Hashanah service, we will once again be hosting a Jew Years Eve celebration (previously known as “The Big Schmooze”), an oneg-style light dinner & hangout.
 Please contact Riverway Project Coordinator, Nikk Modell-Wasserman with any questions.

 Erev Rosh Hashanah Services: Sunday, September 29 at 6:15 p.m.

 Kol Nidre Services: Tuesday, October 8 at 7:30 p.m.